underhillanna/PhotosynQ-Documentation/help/_instruments_How_to_Install_Firmware_Updates.md

 #### Preparation

 Make sure you have a verified .hex file from [PhotosynQ][Firmware-Github].
-Select the file matching your instrument name and version (e.g. `multispeq1.ino.hex` for Multispeq v1.0).
+Select the file matching your instrument name and version (e.g. `multispeq1.ino.hex` for MultispeQ v1.0).
 Place this file in an easy-to-find location (like your Desktop).

 #### Step 1